codatio/codat-docs/docs/payables/bill-pay-kit.md

 When creating a bill, you will also need to set a tax rate and nominal account in which the bill will go against.
 You can call our [Get bill mapping options](/sync-for-payables-v2-api#/operations/get-mapping-options-bills) endpoint in order get these options from the accounting platform.

 Bills should always correspond to a supplier that issuesd them.
 Ensure the relevant suppier exists before creating a new bill.
-You are able to retrieve a list of suppliers to then associate against the bill.
+You are able to retrieve a list of active [suppliers](https://docs.codat.io/sync-for-payables-v2-api#/operations/list-suppliers) to then associate against the bill.
 This list of suppliers can be queried to only retrieve suppliers associated with unpaid bills (i.e. 'balance>0') or if a suppleir has been created within a specificc timeframe.

+The [upload bill attachment] endpoint(https://docs.codat.io/sync-for-payables-v2-api#/operations/upload-bill-attachment) ensures your accounts payable flow has a full audit trail for your SMB, whilst verifying the legitimacy and accuracy of the transaction in the accounting platform.
+This is assigned against a specififc bill ('billId').

 ### Retrieving a bill

-When the [List bills](/sync-for-payables-v2-api#/operations/list-bills) endpoint is called, you will recieve a list of all outstandig bills (i.e. bills with a status of 'Open' & 'Partially paid')
+When the [List bills](/sync-for-payables-v2-api#/operations/list-bills) endpoint is called, you will recieve a list of all outstandig bills (i.e. bills with a status of 'Open' & 'Partially paid').

-- limitations?
+Alongside these bills, you can also view attachments for a specific bill using the [List bill attachments](/sync-for-payables-v2-api#/operations/list-bill-attachments) endpoint and download them by calling [Download bill attachment](/sync-for-payables-v2-api#/operations/download-bill-attachment).

 ## Record a payment